Research Paper

 3. Capability Realization Mechanism

-3.1 Construction of Spatial Understanding Ability
+3.1 Construction of Spatial Understanding

 (4)H(l+1)=σ(D~1/2A~D~1/2H(l)W(l))

-3.2 Realization of Logical Reasoning Ability
+3.2 Realization of Logical Reasoning

-Introducing a Probabilistic Graphical Model (PGM) layer:
+A Probabilistic Graphical Model (PGM) layer is introduced:

 (5)P(xj|xi)=exp(f(xi,xj))kNiexp(f(xi,xk))

-3.3 Enhancement of Topological Reasoning Ability
+3.3 Enhancement of Topological Inference

-Constructing a multi-level graph pooling architecture (Figure 2):
+A multi-level graph pooling architecture is constructed:

-4. Experimental Verification
+4. Experimental Validation

 4.1 Image Understanding Task

-On the ImageNet dataset:
+Results on the ImageNet dataset:

 ModelTop-1 AccParameters